 Ask for Hand Signal Responses

 Say things like, “Give me a thumbs up if you agree or a thumbs down if you disagree.”
 This keeps kids on their toes because everyone is expected to participate.
 You could also say, “Hold up one finger if you think the answer is true or two fingers if it is false.”
 I’ve also had students use sign language for multiple choice questions (they love learning sign language!).
 This is one of my favorite strategies for increasing student engagement!
 Learn more about using classroom hand signals!

 9. Reward Teamwork

-- Teamwork Bingo– As a reward for working together, such as getting a compliment from another staff member or all participating in a lesson, a number is drawn.
+Kids love teamwork bingo!
+As a reward for working together, such as getting a compliment from another staff member or all participating in a lesson, a number is drawn.
 That number is colored in on a 10 x 10 grid.
 When the students get a number of squares in a row they earn a predetermined “prize.”
 This is a great motivator!

 10. Strive for an Organized and Well-Managed Classroom